Dimmanzo/employed/README.md

   - Job applications to ensure proper submission, acceptance, and rejection.
   - Authentication and role-based access (ensuring employers and job seekers have proper access rights).
   - Filtering and searching functionalities.

+- **Additional Planned Tests**:
+  - Role-Based Redirection: Ensure that users with different roles (employers and job seekers) are redirected to the correct dashboard.
+  - Form Validations: Automate validation checks for required fields in job applications.

 ---